Rasmuskilp/docker-init/README.md

 #docker ps
 #docker inspect container/network
 #docker run -p for port bind
+#docker-compose commands:
+## up - builds image if none exist and starts containers
+## build - builds images
+## down - destroys containers

 #This project is to deploy a python app and make it connect to a mongod database to read posts.
 ## There are three files of interest:Two dockerfiles for app and db and docker-compose file.
 ### dockerfile acts as a provisioning file
 ### docker-comppose is a configuration file for networking and deploying clusters.
 ### The dockerfiles contain basic coding to create a working python environment for the app and mongod.
 ## The python app is also configured to communicate-read posts from the mongod through setting the DB_HOST env inside app and having a shared network through docker compose.
+## Currently the app in unable to get posts, e.g. connect to the db eventhough the db is fully functional
 # This part is for kubernetes

 [18:17] Rasmus Kilp